benjann/geoplot/README.md

 Main changes:

+    02jun2023 (version 0.2.0)
+    - option -lock- added to area/line to lock the orientation of shapes in case of rotate(); this is undocumented
+    - wmax() was not allowed in area; this is fixed

     02jun2023 (version 0.1.9)
     - global dmax() and wmax() discontinued; weights and size() will now be normalized within layer; size() has now suboptions scale() and dmax(); wmax()